ShrutiChakraborty25/ai-self-healing-test-automation/README.md

 # AI-Powered Self-Healing Test Automation Framework

 ## 📌 Project Overview
-This is an M.Tech (Software Systems) capstone project that builds a Playwright-based test automation framework capable of detecting locator failures during test execution and attempting self-healing using alternate locator strategies suggested by a locally hosted LLM (via Ollama + Llama3).
+This is a capstone project that builds a Playwright-based test automation framework capable of detecting locator failures during test execution and attempting self-healing using alternate locator strategies suggested by a locally hosted LLM (via Ollama + Llama3).